nbagabil/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 Read [The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
 How might this be especially relevant to robotics?
 Make sure you address:

 1. Give an example of a system that you have worked with that had an abstraction that "leaked."
 Describe the abstraction, what it was hiding, and what went wrong so that the abstraction broke down.
+I once had a motobike, that require the use of a clutch to change gear. the abstraction that was hidden in my motobike is that the clutch is the mechanical divice that transfers the rotational power from the engine to the wheels.
+I accidentally under press the clutch to change gear and the wheels jammed.

 2. How can we use abstractions in light of these challenges?
+I think the use of an abstraction is a great thing as long as we keep his complexicity to a minimal level. for example i would have prefered that in the case of my motobike i only have to press the clutch once for the entire ride.
+Although abstraction are needed, we should limite it use.

 ## Handin